-If you’re looking for BIG trout (steelhead or larger adults of the bows, browns, and brooks), avoid fly, mayfly and tiny haired imitators.
+If you’re looking for BIG trout (steelhead or larger adults of the bows, browns, and brooks), avoid fly, mayfly and tiny-haired imitators.
 While they may snack on zooplankton, flies or other tiny insects occasionally, they almost exclusively eat smaller fish, worms, shrimp, and larger insects when they are over 1 foot in length.
 To imitate those common trout meals when trout fishing, here’s what you should throw.

-Common Lures For Trout Fishing
+The Best Lures & Rigs For Trout Fishing

 To imitate the creatures trout eat, there are a few main types of lures.
 If you’re going trout fishing, make sure to pack at least one of each of these.
 And, if you're looking to purchase a gift for a trout angler, consider these as top of mind:

-Grasshoppers, beetles, crickets and other larger bugs end up falling into the rivers and streams of trout all the time.
-They’re used to seeing them as easy snacks.
+Grasshoppers, beetles, crickets, and other larger bugs end up falling into the rivers and streams of trout all the time.
+They're used to seeing them as easy snacks.
 Try drowning live grasshoppers or using imitators to float in the current.

-Tubes imitate zooplankton and other easy snacks all fish snack on.
-Truth be told they don’t look much like anything swimming in the water.
+Tubes or grubs imitate zooplankton and other easy snacks all fish snack on.
+Truth be told they don't look much like anything swimming in the water.
 But truth be told they get bit a LOT.
 So, keep them in the tackle box.